Achigyus/pollyglotApp/README.md

 3. Install dependencies:
    npm install
 4. Start the dev server:
-   npm run dev
+   ntl dev
-5. Open the app in the browser (the dev server output will show the URL, e.g. http://localhost:5173)
+5. Open the app in the browser (the dev server output will show the URL, e.g. http://localhost:8888)

-Build for production
-- npm run build
-- Serve the `dist/` folder with a static server.

-If your project does not include npm scripts, run a simple static server (e.g. `npx serve .`) or open `index.html` in a browser for basic testing.

 ## Contributing (via Pull Request)
 1. Fork the repository.